Deployment for Finance Transformation: Ensuring a Successful Go-Live

 You will have mapped each activity to a role with defined competence requirements.
 Given the volume of roles covered in an extensive transformation programme, it is wise to maintain a naming convention.
 For example, RtR010 could be a role within Record to Report, preparing Manual Journal Entries.

-In this Manual Journal Entries example, we must also pay attention to the Segregation of Duties.
-Therefore, Approve Manual Journal Entries would usually be a separate role to maintain the segregation.
+In this Manual Journal Entries example, we must also consider the Segregation of Duties.
+Therefore, Approving Manual Journal Entries is usually a separate role to maintain the segregation.

 These roles combine to form jobs.
 Therefore, each job will have attributes and competencies – both technical and behavioural – driven by the roles underpinning it.
 Again, it is wise to maintain a naming convention; for example, the closing team manager’s job is PEM100 (PEM: Period End Manager).

-Last but not least, the jobs fit in the standard reporting structure and should be validated for the specific business unit or legal entity.
-To conclude the example, PEM100 will sit in Period End Team under Record to Report within Finance.
+Last but not least, the jobs fit the standard reporting structure and should be validated for the specific business unit or legal entity.
+To conclude the example, PEM100 will be in the Period End Team under Record to Report within Finance.

-Over and above the distinct advantage of a clearly defined organisation that includes accountabilities and responsibilities, a further additional benefit within the roles-jobs-structure definition is the possibility to leverage the ERP functionality.
+Over and above the distinct advantage of a clearly defined organisation that includes accountabilities and responsibilities, another benefit within the roles-jobs-structure definition is the possibility of leveraging ERP functionality.
 It is the case that most ERPs cater for role definitions, and as such, you can tailor the system access for each role and establish a Segregation of Duties matrix.

 Work Instructions & Training

-If your SG3 deliverable on work instructions only was detailed to Level 5, now is the time to complete them to Level 7.
+If your SG3 deliverable on work instructions was detailed only to Level 5, now is the time to complete it to Level 7.

 High-quality work instructions are essential for a successful deployment.
 They are living documents that the owner or user should regularly update to address, for example, error resolutions.

-The process experts and owners should also sign the work instructions off to ensure accuracy and quality.
+Process experts and owners should also sign off on the work instructions to ensure accuracy and quality.

-You should also be able to develop any supporting training material at this point.
-This training material typically goes beyond the mechanics of the process and is vital for the user to gain an overall sound understanding of the end-to-end process.
+At this point, you should also be able to develop any supporting training material.
+This training typically goes beyond the mechanics of the process and is vital for the user to understand the end-to-end process.

 Job Evaluation